beimen-pan/NekoBounce/README.md

 Do the above and share your source code with everyone; just like we do.

-## Setting up a Workspace
-NekoBounce is using Gradle, so make sure that it is installed properly.
-Instructions can be found on [Gradle's website](https://gradle.org/install/).
-1. Clone the repository using `git clone https://github.com/CCBlueX/NekoBounce/`.
-2. CD into the local repository folder.
-3. Switch to the legacy branch using `git checkout legacy`
-4. Depending on which IDE you are using execute either of the following commands:
-    - For IntelliJ: `gradlew --debug setupDevWorkspace idea genIntellijRuns build`
-    - For Eclipse: `gradlew --debug setupDevWorkspace eclipse build`
-5. Open the folder as a Gradle project in your IDE.
-6. Select either the Forge or Vanilla run configuration.

-## Additional libraries
 ### Mixins
 Mixins can be used to modify classes at runtime before they are loaded.
 NekoBounce is using it to inject its code into the Minecraft client.
 This way, we do not have to ship Mojang's copyrighted code.
 If you want to learn more about it, check out its [Documentation](https://docs.spongepowered.org/5.1.0/en/plugin/internals/mixins.html).